Updates

 Empower yourself through knowledge.
 By learning more about wildlife and endangered species —and then sharing that knowledge with others—you can create a ripple effect of awareness.

 IFAW is all about educating, sharing knowledge, and promoting collective action.
 Our blog is a great place to start if you want to learn more about conservation and endangered species.
-Learn more about endangered wildlife in Africa, Europe, Asia, Australia, North America, and South America, or take a look at our list of the world’s most endangered mammals or birds.

 Supporting conservation organisations is a great way to protect endangered species.
 Donations provide crucial funding for research, habitat protection, wildlife rescue, and species recovery programmes.

 If you’re not in a position to provide financial support, there are other ways you can support conservation efforts.
 Identify organisations dedicated to causes you care about, follow them on social media, and reshare their posts.
 This helps to amplify their reach and spread awareness.
-You can also look for volunteering opportunities at conservation organisations and wildlife centres in your local community.
+You can also look for volunteer opportunities at conservation organisations and wildlife centres in your local community.

 Through these actions, you can support the collective effort to safeguard endangered species.